cheukhin1024/Financial-Data-Project-in-Azure/README.md

 5. Introduce financial portfolio optimization methods (such as the hierarchical risk parity algorithm developed by Marcos Lopez de Prado (PhD)).
 6. Web scraping short selling data report release signals.
-7. Create a Short Selling strategyby using ib_insync API and web scraping.
+7. Create a Short Selling strategy by using ib_insync API and web scraping.
 Idea: Short sell the target stock if a new short selling report of the target is released.

 ## System Design